-How to Use Floss—Before or After Brushing?
+How to Floss: Before or After Brushing?

-As one of the most common questions surrounding dental floss, many people ask: do you floss before or after brushing?
+First things first, should you floss before or after brushing?
 Turns out, it’s best to floss before brushing.
 This may come as a shock to those who’ve done a brushing-flossing routine since their childhood years, but the reverse order is actually far better for your mouth.

-This is because when you floss, you’re releasing any plaque, bacteria, and food that is trapped in between your teeth.
+Why should you floss before you brush?
+Well, when you floss, you’re releasing any plaque, bacteria, and food that is trapped in between your teeth.
 If you were to brush, do this, and then go to bed directly afterwards, it would allow these problematic particles to remain in your mouth until your morning brush.

 The Correct Way to Use Dental Floss